Holy Roman Empire: Early capitalism

-Protestant Reformation and Renaissance
+Reformation and Renaissance

-In 1516, Ferdinand II of Aragon, grandfather of the future Holy Roman Emperor Charles V, died.
-Charles initiated his reign in Castile and Aragon, a union which evolved into Spain, in conjunction with his mother Joanna of Castile.

-In 1519, already reigning as Carlos I in Spain, Charles took up the imperial title as Karl V. The Holy Roman Empire would end up going to a more junior branch of the Habsburgs in the person of Charles's brother Ferdinand, while the senior branch continued to rule in Spain and the Burgundian inheritance in the person of Charles's son, Philip II of Spain.
-Many factors contribute to this result.
-For James D.Tracy, it was the polycentric character of the European civilization that made it hard to maintain "a dynasty whose territories bestrode the continent from the Low Countries to Sicily and from Spain to Hungary—not to mention Spain's overseas possessions".
-Others point out the religious tensions, fiscal problems and obstruction from external forces including France and the Ottomans.
-On a more personal level, Charles failed to persuade the German princes to support his son Philip, whose "awkward and withdrawn character and lack of German language skills doomed this enterprise to failure".

-Before Charles's reign in the Holy Roman Empire began, in 1517, Martin Luther launched what would later be known as the Reformation.
-The empire then became divided along religious lines, with the north, the east, and many of the major cities – Strasbourg, Frankfurt, and Nuremberg – becoming Protestant while the southern and western regions largely remained Catholic.
+In 1516, Ferdinand II of Aragon died.
+His grandson Charles would go on to inherit the thrones of Castile and Aragon (with his mother Joanna of Castile), despite only being a teenager at the time.
+This succession to both thrones would later evolve into the union of Spain.
+Another important event happened in 1517: Martin Luther launched what would later be known as the Protestant Reformation.
+The Reformation divided the Empire along religious lines as it proceeded, with the north, the east, and many of the major cities – Strasbourg, Frankfurt, and Nuremberg – becoming Protestant while the southern and western regions largely remained Catholic.

+Maximilian died in 1519, triggering an election for the next Emperor.
+Charles was Ferdinand's grandson on his mother's side, but Maximilian's grandson on his father's side, and was one of the two main candidates for the position along with Francis I of France.
+Charles won the election, becoming Charles V, Holy Roman Emperor; he traveled to Germany in 1520.

 At the beginning of Charles's reign, another Reichsregiment was set up again (1522), although Charles declared that he would only tolerate it in his absence and its chairman had to be a representative of his.
 Charles V was absent in Germany from 1521 to 1530.
 Similar to the one set up in the early 1500s, the Reichsregiment failed to create a federal authority independent of the emperor, due to the unsteady participation and differences between princes.
 Charles V defeated the Protestant princes in 1547 in the Schmalkaldic War, but the momentum was lost and the Protestant estates were able to survive politically despite military defeat.
 In the 1555 Peace of Augsburg, Charles V, through his brother Ferdinand, officially recognized the right of rulers to choose Catholicism or Lutheranism (Zwinglians, Calvinists and radicals were not included).
 In 1555, Paul IV was elected pope and took the side of France, whereupon an exhausted Charles finally gave up his hopes of a world Christian empire.

+The succession Charles V arranged split the Habsburgs into two branches.
+The senior branch continued to rule in Spain and in the Burgundian inheritance, headed by Charles's son, Philip II of Spain.
+The Holy Roman Empire went to a junior branch of the Habsburgs, Charles's brother Ferdinand I. Many factors contribute to this result.
+For James D. Tracy, it was the polycentric character of the European civilization that made it hard to maintain "a dynasty whose territories bestrode the continent from the Low Countries to Sicily and from Spain to Hungary – not to mention Spain's overseas possessions".
+Others point out the religious tensions, fiscal problems and obstruction from external forces including France and the Ottomans.
+On a more personal level, Charles failed to persuade the German princes to support his son Philip, whose "awkward and withdrawn character and lack of German language skills doomed this enterprise to failure".